robhz786/strf/README.md

   * [How to use strf on CUDA devices](http://robhz786.github.io/strf/v0.14.0/cuda.html)
   * [Benchmarks](http://robhz786.github.io/strf-benchmarks/v0.14.0/results.html)

-## Acknowledgments

-- This library uses [Ryu](https://github.com/ulfjack/ryu) to print floating-points.
-Thanks to Ulf Adams for creating such a great algorithm and providing a C implementation.
-It saved me a ton of work.
-- Thanks to Eyal Rozenberg -- the author of [cuda-kat](https://github.com/eyalroz/cuda-kat) library -- for enabling strf to work on CUDA.

 ## Requirements

 Strf demands C++14 features.
 In the current state, it is known to work with the following compilers: